gregdetre/healthyselfjournal/docs/planning/250918b_web_interface_planning.md

 ### Stage: Server-side processing integration
 - [ ] Save uploaded audio under `sessions/<timestamp>/browser-<n>.webm` (or mime-based extension)
-- [ ] If needed, convert to WAV with `ffmpeg` for STT parity with CLI
 - [ ] Invoke `transcription.py` with configured backend; persist raw STT `.stt.json` next to audio
 - [ ] Update or create the session markdown (`.md`) with transcript and frontmatter using `session.py`/`storage.py`

 Acceptance criteria:
-- Uploading a real recording creates a new session folder with audio, transcript, raw STT JSON, and a markdown file with frontmatter
+- Uploading a real recording creates a new session folder with audio (`.webm`), transcript, raw STT JSON, and a markdown file with frontmatter (no transcoding step)

 ### Stage: Dialogue loop and UI feedback
 - [ ] Call `llm.py` to generate next question based on transcript and context rules